Sujal369/Book-Recommendations-System-2.0/README.md

 5. Flask

 6. Consine Similarity Algorithm
+   Cosine similarity is a measure of similarity between two non-zero vectors of an inner product space based on the cosine of the angle between them, resulting in a value between -1 and 1.
+The value -1 means that the vectors are opposite, 0 represents orthogonal vectors, and value 1 signifies similar vectors.

-7. Html,Css as Front End
+8. Html,Css as Front End

-8. Data Filtering and dataset merging
+9. Data Filtering and dataset merging